 Another simple linear regression, with the Article Influence score as a function of 5YIF, is given in Figures 2 and 4 for 2009 for the Sciences and Social Sciences, respectively.
-The estimated models show that the Article Influence score increases, on average, by 0.489 and
+The empirical analysis is seeking to explain Article Influence as a function of 5YIF to examine if the impact factor calculated over a five-year period affects the influence of a journal on a per capita article basis.

-0.479 for each unit increase in 5YIF for 2009 for the Sciences and Social Sciences, respectively.
+The estimated models show that the Article Influence score increases, on average, by 0.489 and 0.479 for each unit increase in 5YIF for 2009 for the Sciences and Social Sciences, respectively.